vektor330/malacky/README.txt

 Environment migration procedure:

   1. Run migrate-database.sh to get the source DB dump and the raw DB diff file.
-     The contents of patch.sql is automatically appended to the end of the DB diff file.
+     The contents of conf/patch.sql is automatically appended to the end of the DB diff file.
   2. Run try-upgrade.sh and tune the DB diff file.
   3. Run migrate-patch-database.sh with the tuned diff file.
   4. Run migrate-server.sh to finish the migration.
+Make sure the backup DB and resource folder are deleted.
+Make sure not clients are connected to the DB (for example by restarting the DB server).